Thank you for reading our post, please rate this article at the end.

 If you suspect someone is choking, the first step is to ask them if they’re choking.
 In most cases, they’ll nod to say they’re choking.
 They might also display signs of distress or even hold their throat with both hands.

-Also, try calling them and making them more relaxed.
+Also, try calling them and helping them relax.
 It’ll be easier to help them if they’re relaxed, and by calling them, they won’t pass out as fast.

 Step 2

-If they can talk, cough, or make noises, their airway is partially obstructed, and there’s some airflow.
-In this case, please encourage them to cough it up and do not interfere.
-The obstruction might be able to clear by itself.
+If they can talk, cough, or make noises, their airway is partially obstructed, and some airflow is still possible.
+In this case, please encourage them to cough it up and refrain from interfering.
+The obstruction may clear by itself.

 Step 3